cdkini/fetch-takehome/README.md

 Hello, Fetch!
 Contained herein is my receipt processor API.

-If you're pressed for time and just want to check the API's functionality, look at the instructions below.
+If you're pressed for time and just want to check the API's functionality, look at the Docker instructions below.

-If you have more time and want to dive into the architecture, please see the architecture notes at the end of this README.
+If you have more time and want to dive into the architecture and some additional thoughts, please look at the end of this file.

 ## Usage